RulesRailRoad/RulesRailRoad.github.io/README.md

 * `wrap` specifies if the bond wrap around all states

 `NonTerminal(text[, {box_color, bottom_bind, bottom_bind_color, bond_num, bond_type, wrap}])`
-  * The optional arguments have the same meaning as for Terminal, except it visualizes as a rectangular box rather than a rounded-rectangle
+  * the optional arguments have the same meaning as for Terminal, except it visualizes as a rectangular box rather than a rounded-rectangle

 `Skip()` - an empty line

-`Comment(text[, {href, title, cls}])` - a comment.
-* `href` makes the text a hyperlink with the given URL
-* `title` adds an SVG `<title>` element to the element, giving it "hover text" and a description for screen-readers and other assistive tech
-* `cls` is additional classes to apply to the element, beyond the default

 `Start({type, label})` and `End({type})` - the start/end shapes.
-* Shapes are supplied by default.
+* shapes are supplied by default
-* All properties are optional.
+* all properties are optional
 * `type` takes either "simple" (the default) or `"complex"` for slightly different start/end shapes
 * `label` provides a text label before the diagram starts

 `EndWhiteSpace(changeType, type)` - separator between molecules
-* All properties are optional.
+* all properties are optional
 * `changeType` specifies a switch between molecules in the same complex or separate complexes
-* `type` argument has the same meaning as for Start and End.
+* `type` argument has the same meaning as for Start and End

 ### Containers
-`Sequence(...children)` - Arranges all arguments on the same horizontal line, one after another.
+`Sequence(...children)` - arranges all arguments on the same horizontal line, one after another

-`Choice(index, ...children)` - Arranges arguments on different vertical levels to represent mutually exclusive options.
-The index specifies the default (middle) choice.
+`Choice(index, ...children)` - arranges arguments on different vertical levels to represent mutually exclusive options.
+The index specifies the default (middle) choice

-`MultipleChoice(index, type, arrow, ...children)` - it's similar to Choice, but used to show state changes.
+`MultipleChoice(index, type, arrow, ...children)` - it's similar to Choice, but used to show state changes
-* `index` specifies the default middle choice.
+* `index` specifies the default middle choice
-* `type` specifies whether the state changes from a top state to a bottom state or vice versa.
+* `type` specifies whether the state changes from a top state to a bottom state or vice versa
 * `arrow` is either -> or <-> to specify whether the transition is reversible or non-reversible

+`Group(child, label?)` - highlights its child with a dashed outline, and optionally labels it
+* `label` specifies whether a molecule was synthesized or degraded; "synthesized" labels are shown in green, "degraded" in red